mchamochin1/Pricing-Predictions-on-Energy/README.md

 We observe producer prices of energy presents higher volatility compared with the others indicators.
 It exists correlation among energy producer prices and consumer prices (0.89), and energy producer prices and GDP (0.81).

 Energy producer prices affect consumer prices and GDP.
-An energy producer increase in the price by 1% promoted, consumer prices going up by 0.27% and GDP also going up by 0.17%, on average in the euro área for 2000-2022.
+An energy producer increase in the price by 1% promoted, consumer prices going up by 0.27% and GDP also going up by 0.17%, on average in the euro area for 2000-2022.
 We can observe a lagged effect among the different indicators in the following graph.

 <p align="center">
 <img src="./images/Indicators.png" alt="drawing" align="center" width="900"/>